 - We are freed to believe by God’s grace;

 - Conditional election, God chooses those who come to him in faith;

 - A concluding summary

 I am indebted to the Society of Evangelical Arminians for this outline and will be drawing much from their resources.
-I will also be using Arminian Theology: Myths and Realities by Roger Olson and Classic Christianity: A Systematic Theology by Thomas Oden as resources for this study.
+And I will also be using Arminian Theology: Myths and Realities by Roger Olson and Classic Christianity: A Systematic Theology by Thomas Oden as resources for this study.